-Look for cracked, worn, or leaking hoses, lines, and couplings.
+Look for cracked, worn or leaking hoses, lines and couplings.

-Drum Brake
+Drum Brake or Rotor

-Check for cracks, dents, or holes.
-Also check for loose or missing bolts.

-Check for contaminates such debris or oil/grease.

-Brake linings (where visible) should not be worn dangerously thin.
+- Check for cracks, dents or holes.
+Also check for loose or missing bolts. - · Check for contaminates such as debris, oil or grease. - Brake linings or pads (where visible) should not be worn dangerously thin.